-On our Camino de Santiago self-guided tour from Leon you will follow the ancient pilgrimage trail at your own pace.
-Starting from the Gothic Cathedral in Leon you will cycle across the rolling plains of Castile-Leon, once the historic seat of the Spanish Empire, over the mountains and into the more isolated and culturally independent Galicia.
+Our Camino de Santiago self-guided tour from Leon allows you to follow the ancient pilgrimage trail at your own pace.
+Starting at the Gothic Cathedral in Leon you will cycle across the rolling plains of Castile-Leon, once the historic seat of the Spanish Empire, over the mountains and into the more isolated and culturally independent Galicia.

-Along the 250 km biking trail from Leon to Santiago you will soak up the history of the region as you stay in charming, well-appointed accommodation and sample some of the best examples of Castilian and Galician food and wine.
+Along the 250 km biking trail from Leon to Santiago you will soak up the history of the region, stopover in exclusive lodging and sample authentic cuisine and wine from the Castilian and Galician regions.

 Day 1: Leon

-On arrival in León, you will find the information required for your journey at the hotel: a complete package including hotel vouchers, your touring bike with all accessories, detailed documentation with maps and a road book.
+Upon arrival in León you will receive all the material required for your journey at the first hotel.
+This includes a complete package of detailed documentation with maps, a road book and your touring bike with all accessories.

 Day 2: Leon – Astorga

-Today’s route takes us through classic Castilian landscapes, complete with holm oaks, golden wheat fields and gentle ups and downs.
+This ride traverses classic Castilian landscapes, complete with holm oaks, golden wheat fields and moderate rolling hills.
 It’s hard to get lost: the route never strays far from the N120 highway.
-The landscape in the first half of the route is relatively dry, but gets greener the further west you get; you’ll cross fields full of diverse crops, such as wheat, corn, hops and wine grapes.
-Wildlife isn’t a big feature of this first part of the trip, though you will see geckoes, birds of prey and lot of dairy cows!.
+The scenery along the first half of the route is relatively dry, but gets greener the further west you go.
+You’ll cross fields full of diverse crops, such as wheat, corn, hops and wine grapes.
+Wildlife isn’t a big feature of this first part of the trip, though you will see geckos, various birds species and a lot of dairy cows!

 Astorga is home to three national monuments and one of the best Romanesque facades.